 For those eagerly waiting Samsun'g foldable phone release though, we hope you've been saving since rumours started because it's been claimed the Galaxy F could cost within the $2,000 region.
 Industry analysts told Korea's Yonhap News Agency that the device could cost around 2 million won, which works out around £1350.
 Ouch.

 - Recent rumours suggest Galaxy F Series

 Samsung's foldable phone has gone by both Galaxy F and Galaxy X, though these could be internal codenames and the phone could come to market with a totally different moniker.
 Galaxy F Series certainly isn't unreasonable, though there has also been talk of Galaxy Flex, after The Wall Street Journal claims to have been told this name by a "person familiar with the matter".

-The more recent rumours relating to the device call it the Galaxy F though, including some leaked model numbers.
+Rumours supporting the device being called the Galaxy F, include mention of leaked model numbers.
 SamMobile claims the Galaxy F will be known as the SM-F900U in the States, SM-F900F in Europe and SM-900N in Asia.
 People have also taken to nicknaming the device Galaxy Fold.